|

 - like glassmaking - seems a stretch, but this was done thousands of years ago

 in Europe, Asia, and Africa.
-Is it reasonable to assume that the people here in North America, who did a lot of
+Is it reasonable to assume that the people here in North America, who did a

 experimenting with fire, were any less intelligent and resourceful?